NotDarkn/ultradocs/README.md

 ### 📚 Build Instructions 📚
 > [!IMPORTANT]
 > The instructions below uses [Node.js](https://nodejs.org) in order to install the required necessities for the website.
-However, you may use alternate package managers such as [Bun](https://bun.sh) or [pnpm](https://pnpm.io)
+However, you may use alternative package managers such as [Bun](https://bun.sh) or [pnpm](https://pnpm.io).

 1. Fork this repository, then clone your forked repository.
 2. Open your cloned repository, then open a terminal.